tiagoprn/devops/ansible-playbooks/ubuntu/18.04/server/wireguard/README.md

 If you wish to create client configuration e.g. for android clients, you can use [my wireguard cookiecutter](https://github.com/tiagoprn/wireguard-client-cookiecutter).

+Note: I have forked another role to do that at
+<https://github.com/tiagoprn/wireguard_ansible>.
+If I ever want to enable a VPN
+that redirects all traffic, I may use that as a reference.

 # References
 - <https://linuxize.com/post/how-to-set-up-wireguard-vpn-on-ubuntu-18-04/#linux-and-macos-clients-setup>
 - <https://wiki.archlinux.org/index.php/WireGuard> (specially the "Troubleshooting" section of it)